-And while it tastes as good the next day, the beans can get mushy and the friend onions can become soft if you don’t know how to microwave them correctly.
+And while green bean casserole tastes as good the next day, the beans can get mushy, and the fried onions can become soft if you don’t know how to microwave them correctly.

-But if you know the right reheating method, you can just make the casserole ahead of time and store it in the refrigerator.
-And when you want to serve it, you can just take it out and reheat the servings you need without making a soggy mess.
+But if you know the right reheating method, you can just make green bean casserole ahead of time and store it in the refrigerator.
+And when you want to serve it, you can just take it out and reheat the servings you need without making a soggy mess of green bean casserole.

 So how do you reheat green bean casserole in the microwave?
 Here’s everything you need to know.